Long known as hadrosaurines

 Saurolophines may sort into several general groups, although the exact composition of these groups is uncertain (people have been largely leaving saurolophine phylogeny alone except for review articles and the occasional description of a new taxon, which is a shame given so much good material; results may vary).
 Given this, I'm just going to throw all the valid saurolophines together in one table, by alphabetical order no less.
 Here are two comparable but noticeably different phylogenies.

-Saurolophinae: The "gryposaurinids" are known for their arched, flattened nasal regions, giving them a bulbous nose area in lateral view.
+Saurolophinae: The "gryposaurins" (officially Kritosaurini) are known for their arched, flattened nasal regions, giving them a bulbous nose area in lateral view.
 It has been suggested that they may have used their nasal arches in nudging contests.

-The "edmontosaurinids" (just Edmontosaurus for certain at this point, but Kerberosaurus and Kundurosaurus may be East Asian examples) include the only truly flat-headed saurolophines, with expanded beaks and little bony cranial ornamentation.
-They have undergone a great deal of naming turmoil over the years, which could have at least been alleviated if Cope ("Diclonius mirabilis", eventually Anatotitan copei or Edmontosaurus copei) and Marsh (Claosaurus annectens, now Edmontosaurus annectens) had not belied their reputations and given their good specimens their own genera (or, in Cope's case, even a species!
+The "edmontosaurins" (just Edmontosaurus for certain at this point, but Kerberosaurus and Kundurosaurus may be East Asian examples) include the only truly flat-headed saurolophines, with expanded beaks and little bony cranial ornamentation.
+They have undergone a great deal of naming turmoil over the years, which could have at least been alleviated if Cope ("Diclonius mirabilis", eventually Anatosaurus or Anatotitan copei on its way to Edmontosaurus annectens) and Marsh (Claosaurus annectens, now Edmontosaurus annectens) had not belied their reputations and given their good specimens their own genera (or, in Cope's case, even a species!
 Four species of Dysganus and three of Diclonius just for teeth, but reusing Trachodon mirabilis for a complete skull and nearly complete skeleton?
 Come on!).
-The "saurolophinids" are known for possessing a nasal crest without a gryposaur-like arch, sometimes forming a long spine that may have supported a skin sail, and sometimes forming small pyramidal shapes.
+The "saurolophins" are known for possessing a nasal crest without a gryposaur-like arch, sometimes forming a long spine that may have supported a skin sail, and sometimes forming small pyramidal shapes.
 As with other hadrosaurids, it has been suggested fleshy air sacs ran along the expanded nasal depressions, that could be inflated for display.
-The "maiasaurinids" (officially named as of July 2011 as Brachylophosaurini) had a unique broad, solid crest on the head.
+The "maiasaurins" (officially Brachylophosaurini) had a unique broad, solid crest on the head.

 |Taxon or Taxa:||Time/Place:||Comments:|